havrlisan/zx-idetools/README.md

 ### Reload LSP Server

-Embarcadero added the '*Reload LSP Server*' menu item to the *Tools* section but didn't assign any shortcut.
+Embarcadero added the '*Reload LSP Server*' menu item to the *Tools* section, but didn't assign any shortcut.
 Since the menu item is added dynamically, it is not accessible through the '*[GExperts](https://blog.dummzeuch.de/experimental-gexperts-version/) IDE Menu Shortcuts*', so I decided to add the shortcut manually.

 Default shortcut: *Alt+Shift+W*

 ### Reopen Last Closed Tab

-Reopens the last closed editor tab by digging through _File > Open Recent_ menu items (those prefixed with alphabet letters).
+Reopens the last closed editor tab by digging through the _File > Open Recent_ menu items (those prefixed with alphabet letters).

 Default shortcut: *Ctrl+Shift+T*